781flyingdutchman/background_downloader/docs/URI.md

 *   You are working with files that might not have a direct file path representation (e.g., files accessed through content providers on Android).
 *   You want to download directly to an (external) storage destination on Android and bypass the temporary file that is used in the traditional approach.

+Note that Uri downloads cannot be paused or resumed.

 ## Key Concepts